- Sport & Abenteuer Reisen

 The C.B.
 14 peak is located in the C.B. mountain range in the central Lahaul massif.
 The name of the chain derives from the two rivers Chandra and Bagha, which form the boundary of the massif.
 When climbing this peak you have to cross the huge Dhaka glacier, the largest in Lahaul.
 From above you have a great view of the Kunzum mountain range, the Chandratal Lake and the Chandra River.
 The C.B.
-14 is a technically simple summit.
+14 is a technically easy summit and ideal for first-time mountaineers, who want to gain first experiences.
+This expedition can be combined with the ascent of the technical C.B.
+13.

 This expedition can also be organised for you from/to Delhi.
 Please make a request!